Frequently Asked Questions

-A. Yes, in most cases we do same day repairs and relines to most any type of damage to the dentures or advise you on what steps to take.
-Our onsite lab gives us the ability to make alterations, adjustments or repairs to your dentures in a timely matter, while you wait.
+A. Yes, in most cases we do same day repairs and relines or advise you on what steps to take.
+Our onsite lab gives us the ability to make alterations, adjustments and repairs to your dentures in a timely matter, while you wait.

 Q. Do you accept insurance?

-A. Yes, we offer direct billing to most insurance companies and we are happy to serve clients who are part of Veterans Affairs, NIHB, ODSP, Ontario Works and Essential Health.
-We send an electronic pre-determination to your insurance provider before we start on any work to ensure that you know how much will be covered.
+A. Yes, we offer electronic billing to most insurance companies and we are happy to serve clients who are part of Veterans Affairs, NIHB, ODSP, Ontario Works and Essential Health.
+We send an electronic pre-determination to your insurance provider before we start any procedures to ensure that you know how much will be covered.

 Q. Do you offer financing for those on fixed income?

-A. Many of our clients are on fixed incomes, to help these individuals we create a payment plan that will be acceptable to both of us, with 0% financing options.
+A. Many of our clients are on fixed incomes.
+To help these individuals we create a payment plan that will be acceptable to both of us.
+Through PayBright we can offer financing options starting from 0% interest rate.
 Rates are calculated according to credit score.
 Our estimates include all fees associated with your treatment, with no hidden costs.

 Q. How do I clean my dentures?

 A. Clean the dentures thoroughly at night by using cold water, liquid soap and a firm denture brush.
 Hot water may be harmful and NEVER use toothpaste as it is abrasive and will cause scratching of the denture materials.
 Be sure to use a separate toothbrush and regular toothpaste to clean any natural teeth, tongue and gum surfaces.
 Overnight, take your dentures out and immerse them in a denture bath filled with water or denture cleaner.

 Q. What are denture implants and what are the benefits?